celeschai/forum/README.md

 ```
 chmod +x run.sh
 ```
-mark the script file as executable
+mark the script file as executable, then

 ```
 ./run.sh
 ```
-run the script file, which:
+to run the `./run.sh` script file, which:
 1. executes the `writeenv.sh` script
 2. compose docker using `compose.yml`
 3. seed the database